top-quark/sudoku.js/README.md

 000 800 000
 ```

-If you're a human, this is actually fairly easy.
-However, this is a tricky one for an
+While this is an easy puzzle for a human, it's a tricky one for an exhaustive search
-exhaustive search algorithm and if we were to start searching at row 1, column 1 it would take long
+algorithm and if we were to start searching at row 1, column 1, finding a solution would
-enough to find a solution for the browser to throw up a slow script warning.
-If we were
+take long enough for the browser to throw up a slow script warning.
+If we were to start
-to start the search from row 7, column 4 instead, finding a solution would be an order of
+the search from row 7, column 4 instead, finding a solution becomes an order of magnitude
-magnitude quicker.
-This is because there are only two values, 5 and 9, that can go in
+quicker.
+This is because there are only two values, 5 and 9, that can go in that cell.
-that cell.
-Therefore, solving the puzzle starts with an initial scan for a cell with only
+Therefore, solving the puzzle starts with an initial scan for a cell with only two
-two candidate possibilities and starts from there.
+candidate possibilities and starts from there.

 ### Design